Oedogonium: Asexual reproduction

-Sexual Reproduction
+Sexual reproduction

 Sexual reproduction in Oedogonium is oogamous; and can be monoecious or dioecious.
 Species may either be macrandrous (lacking dwarf males) or nannandrous (possessing dwarf males).
 Dwarf males are small, short, antheridium-producing filaments attached near the oogonia (female sex organ).
-These dwarf males are derived by repeated cell division of multiflagellate androspores.
-When an oogonial mother cell divides it forms a swollen oogonium bound by a supporting cell.
+These dwarf males are derived from repeated cell division of multiflagellate androspores.
+When an oogonial mother cell divides, it forms a swollen oogonium bound by a supporting cell.
 Oogonial cells may exist in a series along the filament, and so division may also occur in a series; resulting in each oogonium containing a single egg.
-Production of an egg causes swelling of the cell wall, responsible for the name given by Hirn in 1900 – oedos (swelling) and gonos (seed/offspring).
+Production of an egg causes swelling of the cell wall.

 Antheridia are short and disk-shaped, containing 1 to 2 multi-flagellated sperm cells.
 Motile male gametes will exit the antheridia and are chemotactically attracted to oogonia.
-A single sperm cell will pass through a pore opening in the oogonial cell wall, allowing fertilization.
-Zygotes (oospores) are initially green but will gradually become an orange-red colour and develop a thick multilayered cell wall with species specific surface adornments.
+A single sperm cell will pass through a pore opening in the oogonial cell wall, allowing fertilization to occur.
+Zygotes (oospores) are initially green but will gradually become an orange-red colour and develop a thick multi-layered cell wall with species-specific surface adornments.
 Meiosis occurs in the zygote prior to germination, producing four multi-flagellated cells after germination.
 Once freed from the oogonium, each daughter cell is only motile for a short period of time.
 All four cells may eventually attach to a substrate and then divide repeatedly to form new Oedogonium filament.

 The life cycle of Oedogonium is haplontic.
 The egg from the oogonia and the sperm from the antheridia fuse and form a zygote which is diploid (2n).
 The zygote then undergoes meiosis and reproduces asexually to form the filamentous green alga which is haploid (1n).

-Genetics
+Genome

-Oedogonium nuclear genomes are rather unexceptional, and genome size and organisation remain largely unstudied within its phylum.
+Oedogonium genome size and organisation remain largely unstudied within its phylum.

-Oedogonium contain chloroplast with very distinct genome architecture.
+Oedogonium contain chloroplasts with a distinctive genome architecture.
 This genome is 196,547bp in length, and is the most compact among photosynthetic chlorophytes.
-It has a nonconforming quadripartite structure, with 17 group I and 4 group II introns – making it incredibly intron-rich.
+It has a nonconforming quadripartite structure, with 17 group I and 4 group II introns – making it intron-rich.
 It has four long open reading frames (ORFs), containing 99 different conserved genes.
-Two of these ORFs showed high similarities to genes not usually found in cpDNA (chloroplast DNAs).

-The chloroplastic genome of Oedogonium reveals character evidence for a close alliance between the OCC clade.
-Although more data is required to validate these findings, there molecular signatures are strong supports for this dichotomy and for the branching of Oedogonium as the earliest-diverging lineage of the OCC clade.
+Two of these ORFs show high similarities to genes not usually found in cpDNA (chloroplast DNAs).
+These molecular signatures are evidence for the theory that Oedogonium is the earliest-diverging lineage of the OCC clade.